lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 ### NonLinear Types

 It is common in numerical analysis to use nonlinear cells, i.e., cell formulations that use nonlinear basis functions.
 These basis functions are generally formed by combinations of polynomials.
 Nonlinear cells provide more accurate interpolation functions (see “Interpolation Functions” on page 269) and better approximate curved geometry.
 However, the number of possible nonlinear basis functions is unlimited, which poses a combinatorial problem to any visualization system (i.e., it is not possible to implement all non-linear cell types).
 To address this problem, VTK takes a dual approach.
 First, VTK directly supports nonlinear cell types with quadratic interpolation functions(see **Figure 5-4**).
 Such cells are constructed by adding mid-edge nodes, and occasionally mid-face and interior nodes, requiring extending the connectivity list to reflect the addition of these extra entries.
 Second, VTK has a sophisticated cell adaptor framework, enabling users to interface any basis function to VTK as long as the basis function can be uniquely characterized in an r-s-t parametric coordinates system.
-(Note: we will describe the cell adaptor framework in more detail in [Chapter 8](/VTKBook/08Chapter8).)
+(Note: we will describe the cell adaptor framework in more detail in [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8).)

 <figure id="Figure 5-4">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-4.png?raw=true width="640" alt="Figure5-4">